 WooCommerce 10.2 Brings Carousel Layouts, Checkout Upgrades, and Fulfillment Beta

 WooCommerce 10.2 became available on September 16, 2025, and brings a wide set of improvements for merchants, developers, and shoppers alike.
 This update includes a database change, but remains fully backwards compatible.
-It was built with contributions from 64 developers across 326 commits, showing how active the WooCommerce ecosystem continues to be.
+It was built with contributions from 64 developers across 326 commits.

 The latest patch, WooCommerce 10.2.1, is also live and ready for download on WordPress.org.